rahulraj/virtual_keywords/README.md

   # They have not yet been evaluated.
 You can evaluate them as many or as few
   # times as you want by executing the call method on them.

+  # For example, this code makes a virtual "if" identical to a normal one:
+  # if condition.call
+  #  then_do.call
+  # else
+  #   else_do.call
+  # end

   # Your code here
   # ...
 end